takaakimasaki/takaakimasaki.github.io/_pages/publications.md

 ***2022***

 "Mobile Broadband Internet, Poverty and Labor Outcomes in Tanzania."
-(With Kalvin Bahia, Pau Castells, Genaro Cruz, Carlos Rodr ́ıguez-Castel ́an and Viviane Sanfelice).
+(With Kalvin Bahia, Pau Castells, Genaro Cruz, Carlos Rodríguez-Castelán and Viviane Sanfelice).
 Conditionally accepted at *World Bank Economic Review*.

 "Small Area Estimation of Non-monetary Poverty with Geospatial Data."
 (With David Newhouse, Ani Rudra Silwal, Adane Bedada and Ryan Engstrom).
 Conditionally accepted at *Statistical Journal of the IAOS*.